scikit-hep/awkward/docs-sphinx/index.md

 Getting started
 ^^^^^^^^^^^^^^^

 New to *Awkward Array*?
 Unsure what it can be used for?
 Check out the getting started guides.
-They contain an introduction to *Awkward Array's* features and links to additional help a.
+They contain an introduction to *Awkward Array's* features and links to additional help.

 :::